How to Install Docker on Ubuntu 24.04, 22.04 or 20.04

 docker images

-The docker images command lists all available images.
-This command supplies information about each image, including image ID, repository, and tag.
+The docker images command lists all available images and supplies information about each image, including image ID, repository, and tag.

 docker images